drohmer/CSE104/B_javascript/03_javascript_language/readme.md

 _Hint_: [join](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/join) allows to define the separator between elements of an array.

-__Q.__ Create a programm showing the history of the images which are clicked by the user (see image bellow, or [directly accessible code here](https://imagecomputing.net/damien.rohmer/teaching/2017_2018/semester_2/CSE_104/online_exercices/B_javascript/03_javascript_language/click_image/)):
+__Q.__ Create a program showing the history of the images which are clicked by the user (see image bellow, or [directly accessible code here](https://imagecomputing.net/damien.rohmer/teaching/2017_2018/semester_2/CSE_104/online_exercices/B_javascript/03_javascript_language/click_image/)):

 ![](pics/image_click.apng)

 * The images can be selected when the user click on them.
-* Every time the user click on an image, the text decribing the history of the selected images is updated.
+* Every time the user click on an image, the text describing the history of the selected images is updated.
-* A possibility to cancel and erase the history from memory is proposed.
+* A possibility to cancel and erase the history of memory is proposed.
 The cancel button can be clicked only when there is an existing history to cancel.

 __Note__:
 * You can select all elements satisfying a given selector using [`querySelectorAll`](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll).
-* In the function triggered by the `click` event, the selected object can be access using the property [`currentTarget`](https://developer.mozilla.org/en-US/docs/Web/API/Event/currentTarget).
+* In the function triggered by the `click` event, the selected object can be accessed using the property [`currentTarget`](https://developer.mozilla.org/en-US/docs/Web/API/Event/currentTarget).
 * The appearance should be described in the CSS file.
 You can switch appearance in adding/removing CSS class to elements from the JavaScript code.
-However, avoir setting explicit appearance (such as color, border, etc) in your JavaScript code.
+However, avoid setting explicit appearance (such as color, border, etc) in your JavaScript code.